hypertrace/hypertrace-docs-website/src/pages/faq/index.md

 <hr />

-## What changes do I need to make in my application if I am already using Jaeger, Zipkin or OpenCensus?
+## What changes do I need to make in my application if I am already using Jaeger, Zipkin or OpenTelemetry?

 The best part in getting started with Hypertrace is that it's really quick!
 If you are already using a tracing system, you can start today.
 Hypertrace accepts all major data formats: Jaeger, OpenTracing, Zipkin, you name it.
 Even if you aren’t tracing yet, we have a bunch of [sample apps](https://github.com/hypertrace/hypertrace-samples) you can start with, and a [chat room](https://www.hypertrace.org/get-started) of excited people who want to meet you.
 If you want to get quickly started with one of our sample app please visit our [quick-start](https://docs.hypertrace.org/sample-app/) guide.